javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 - We should store values in the global object only if they're truly global for our project.
 And keep their number at minimum.
 - In-browser, unless we're using [modules](info:modules), a global variable declared with `var` becomes a property of the global object.

-    To make the code easier to understand and more future-proof, we should operate directly on the properties of the global object: `window.x = ...` instead of `var x = ...`.
+    To make the code easier to understand and more future-proof, we should access properties of the global object directly, as `window.x`.